endaaman/tym/README.md

 ### Customize

-Please register the functions in a table named `keymap` in a format parsable by [gtk_accelerator_parse()](https://developer.gnome.org/gtk3/stable/gtk3-Keyboard-Accelerators.html#gtk-accelerator-parse)
+You can register functions in a table named `keymap` in a format parsable by [gtk_accelerator_parse()](https://developer.gnome.org/gtk3/stable/gtk3-Keyboard-Accelerators.html#gtk-accelerator-parse).

 ```lua
 -- Since an empty `keymap` table is automatically created globally, it will work without this description.